 Harassers can be supervisors, co-workers or customers/clients.
 Victims and harassers can be men or women.
 Besides, the harasser and the victim can be the same gender.

 Sexual harassment is not only prohibited in organizational policies but also state and federal statutes.
-Whenever you experience any form of sexual harassment, you should consult an employment attorney Los Angeles to advise you on your next step.
-An employment attorney Los Angeles will help you weigh available options, including the possibility of winning a court case against your perpetrator and the organization for failing to guarantee your well-being.
+Whenever you experience any form of sexual harassment, you should consult an employment attorney in Los Angeles to advise you on your next step.
+An attorney will help you weigh available options, including the possibility of winning a court case against your perpetrator and the organization for failing to guarantee your well-being.